 Alleged boss: Because the radio is broken.

 Me: Bullshit.
 Tell me the truth.
 This is Peace Corp’s time slot, not the same three Senegalese songs on repeat time slot.
 You are just too lazy to go in the studio and put the right show on the air.

 Alleged boss: No it is really broken blah blah blah something about an antenna blah blah Dakar sending new flibberdigibit blah blah blah

 Me: Bullshit you are really making me suffer now.

-Probably the real boss: I promise you I would never lie.
+Probably not the real boss: I promise you I would never lie.
 My last is not Ba.